Qiskit/qiskit/doc/example_real_backend.rst

     # Import the Qiskit SDK
     from qiskit import QuantumCircuit, ClassicalRegister, QuantumRegister
-    from qiskit import execute, register
+    from qiskit import execute, IBMQ

     # Set your API Token.
     # You can get it from https://quantumexperience.ng.bluemix.net/qx/account,